 The Australian Epilepsy Research Register (AERR) is a database of people who have epilepsy and their family or carers who have given us permission to communicate with them on an ongoing basis for the purpose of social and psychological research.
 We are hoping to gather as many people from around Australia as we can, to properly represent the experiences of different people living with epilepsy.

 All research carried out is confidential and anonymous.
 There is no obligation to take part in any of the research studies offered.
-If you would like to participate in the Research Register please click on the link below.